Lerderderg Gorge: Description

 Parts of the Wombat State Forest are still actively logged, and some areas are designated for domestic firewood collection with a permit.
 Many roads in the Lerderderg State Park are closed between June and the beginning of November as the park is within a water catchment area.

 Bushwalking

 The park has been popular for bushwalking since the 1880s.
 It covers such an area that it is still possible to walk all day and not see anybody.
 The most popular areas to start a walk are from Mackenzies Flat Picnic Area and O'Briens Crossing.
-The best walk from Mackenzies Flat is one which goes up one side of the gorge and back along the other.
-It goes right up to the Lerderderg Weir.
-From O'Briens Crossing you can either walk up or down the river.
-Walking up takes you to The Tunnel.
-If planning a walk, make sure it hasn't rained much recently, and if walking along the river walk downstream, as the bushes on the riverbed always slope that way.
+One walk from Mackenzies Flat goes up one side of the gorge to the up to the Lerderderg Weir and back along the other side.
+From O'Briens Crossing one can walk either up or down the river.
+Walking up takes one to The Tunnel.
+Walking can be more difficult after heavy rain, and if walking along the river it is advisable to walk downstream, as the bushes on the riverbed bend that way.